zonca/italianschoolsd-website/site/content/classes.md

 subtitle: Children classes 2024-2025
 ---

+This is the page for students TK-6th grade, for teens see [the accredited classes](/accredited-classes).

 ## Please share our flyer

 We rely on word-of-mouth to get people to know our programs, please [help us by sharing our flyer]( {{< ref "news/italian-class-enrollment-2024-2025-open.md" >}} )